Culture of Uzbekistan: Cuisine

 Uzbek cuisine is influenced by local agriculture, as in most nations.
-There is a great deal of grain farming in Uzbekistan, so breads and noodles are of importance, and Uzbek cuisine has been characterized as "noodle-rich".
-Mutton is a popular variety of meat due to the abundance of sheep in the country and it is part of various Uzbek dishes.
+There is a great deal of grain farming in Uzbekistan, so breads and noodles are of importance, and Uzbek cuisine has been characterised as 'noodle‑rich'.
+Mutton is a popular meat owing to the abundance of sheep in the country, and it features in various Uzbek dishes.

 Uzbekistan's signature dish is palov (plov or osh), a main course typically made with rice, pieces of meat, and grated carrots and onions.
-Oshi Nahor, or Morning Plov, is served in the early morning (between 6 and 9 am) to large gatherings of guests, typically as part of an ongoing wedding celebration.
-Other notable national dishes include: shurpa (shurva or shorva), a soup made of large pieces of fatty meat (usually mutton) and vegetables; norin and lagman, noodle-based dishes that may be served as a soup or a main course; manti, chuchvara, and somsa, stuffed pockets of dough served as an appetizer or a main course; dimlama (a meat and vegetable stew) and various kebabs, usually served as a main course.
+Oshi Nahor, or 'Morning Plov', is served in the early morning (between 6 and 9 am) to large gatherings of guests, typically as part of an ongoing wedding celebration.
+Other notable national dishes include: shurpa (shurva or shorva), a soup made of large pieces of fatty meat (usually mutton) and vegetables; norin and lagman, noodle‑based dishes that may be served as a soup or a main course; manti, chuchvara, and somsa, stuffed pockets of dough served as an appetiser or a main course; dimlama (a meat and vegetable stew); and various kebabs, usually served as a main course.

-Green tea is the national hot beverage taken throughout the day; teahouses (chaikhanas) are of cultural importance.
-The more usual black tea is preferred in Tashkent, both green and black teas are typically taken without milk or sugar.
-Tea always accompanies a meal, but it is also a drink of hospitality, automatically offered green or black to every guest.
-Ayran, a chilled yogurt drink, is popular in summer, but does not replace hot tea.
+Green tea is the national hot beverage, consumed throughout the day; teahouses (chaikhanas) are of cultural importance.
+The more usual black tea is preferred in Tashkent.
+Both green and black teas are typically taken without milk or sugar.
+Tea always accompanies a meal, but it is also a drink of hospitality, automatically offered to every guest.
+Ayran, a chilled yoghurt drink, is popular in summer, but it does not replace hot tea.

-The use of alcohol is less widespread than in the west, but wine is comparatively popular for a Muslim nation as Uzbekistan is largely secular.
+The use of alcohol is less widespread than in the West, but wine is comparatively popular for a Muslim nation, as Uzbekistan is largely secular.
 Uzbekistan has 14 wineries, the oldest and most famous being the Khovrenko Winery in Samarkand (est. 1927).
-The Samarkand Winery produces a range of dessert wines from local grape varieties: Gulyakandoz, Shirin, Aleatiko, and Kabernet likernoe (literally Cabernet dessert wine in Russian).
+The Samarkand Winery produces a range of dessert wines from local grape varieties: Gulyakandoz, Shirin, Aleatiko, and Kabernet likernoe (literally 'Cabernet dessert wine' in Russian).
 Uzbek wines have received international awards and are exported to Russia and other countries in Central Asia.

-The choice of desserts in Bukharan Jewish and Uzbek cuisines are limited.
-A typical festive meal ends with fruit or a compote of fresh or dried fruit, followed by nuts and halvah with green tea.
-A Bukharan Jewish specialty for guests on a Shabbat afternoon is Chai Kaymoki – green tea mixed, contrary to the standard Uzbek practice, with a generous measure of milk (in 1:1 proportions) and a tablespoon of butter in the teapot.
-The tea is sometimes sprinkled with chopped almonds or walnuts before serving.
+The choice of desserts in Bukharan Jewish and Uzbek cuisines is limited.
+A typical festive meal ends with fruit or a compote of fresh or dried fruit, followed by nuts and halva with green tea.
+A Bukharan Jewish speciality for guests on a Shabbat afternoon is Chai Kaymoki – green tea mixed, contrary to standard Uzbek practice, with a generous measure of milk (in 1:1 proportions) and a tablespoon of butter in the teapot.
+Before serving, the tea is sometimes sprinkled with chopped almonds or walnuts.